Hometown: Rocky Mount, N.C.

 Major: Philosophy and Chinese

-Post-Graduation Plans: I'll move to Kaohsiung, Taiwan, in late June and become a monk at Fo Guang Shan Monastery, the largest in Taiwan, on July 1st.
+Post-Graduation Plans: I'll move to Kaohsiung, Taiwan, a province of China, in late June and become a monk at Fo Guang Shan Monastery, the largest in Taiwan, on July 1st.
 I was one of about 35 westerners with backgrounds in philosophy, religion, and Chinese language selected this year by the Woodenfish Program, which immerses interested Westerners in monastic life (Zen Buddhism) for one month and pays all expenses, including airfare.
 We will wake up at 5:30 each morning and divide our time among meditation/chanting exercises and attending lectures on Buddhist dharma (or doctrine).
 I'll be eating a vegan diet (just one meal a day), will have virtually no possessions with me, and will be removed almost completely from the outside world.
 The nuns at the monastery have already hand-sewn for each participant two robes, and, as this is all we are permitted to wear, we will wash them regularly by hand.
 The one-month immersion program also features a multi-day silent meditation retreat.

 At the end of July, many of the participants will return to the States for further study, but it is also possible to continue living at Fo Guang Shan as a full-fledged monastic, and this is what I plan to do.
 I don't know how long I will live as a monastic -- maybe a few months, maybe a few years, maybe forever -- as my intention is, for the first time in my life, to live one hundred percent in the moment, celebrating the present not as a means to any end but for its own sake alone.